 Russian commercial catch in tonnes by quarter and area are derived from the All-Russian Institute of fishery and oceanography (Moscow) statistics department.
-Data from each fishing vessel are aggregated on three ICES subdivisions (1, 2.a and 2.b).
+Data from each fishing vessel are aggregated on three ICES subdivisions (1, 2a and 2b).
 Russian fishery by passive gears was almost stopped by the end of the 1940s.
 At present the bottom-trawl fishery constitutes more than 95% of the cod catch.

-The sampling strategy was to conduct mass measurements and collect age samples directly at sea, onboard of both research and commercial vessels to have age and length distributions from each area and quarter.
-Data on length distribution of cod in catches were collected in areas of cod fishery all the year-round by a "standard" fishery trawl (since 2011 the mesh size is 130 mm for the entire Barents Sea, previously it was 125 mm in the Russian Economic zone and Svalbard area and 135 mm in the Norwegian Economic zone) and summarized by three ICES Subareas (1, 2.a and 2.b).
+The sampling strategy was to conduct length and weight measurements and collect age samples directly at sea, onboard of both research and commercial vessels to have age and length distributions from each area and quarter.
+Data on length distribution of cod in catches were collected in areas of cod fishery all year round by a "standard" fishery trawl (since 2011 the mesh size is 130 mm for the entire Barents Sea, previously it was 125 mm in the Russian Economic zone and Svalbard area and 135 mm in the Norwegian Economic zone) and summarized by three ICES Subareas (1, 2a and 2b).
 Previously the PINRO area divisions were used, which differed from the ICES subdivisions.